 5th Step – Attend Peer Review

 This is a final step for all.
-You will be invited to join online review and group of existing trainer will assess your skills.
+You will be invited to join online review and a group of the existing trainer will assess your skills.
 Assessment is in 2 part that includes your scrum knowledge and teaching techniques.
 Some people stuck here and usually refer to co-teaching with existing PST.
 You will not have an issue in finding PST for co-teaching because PSTs are always open for it and Scrum.org also help in finding PSTs for you.

 Benefits of Scrum Master Certification